Matthimatiker/MolComponents/README.md

 ## Features ##

 Here are some examples of the functionality that is provided by the library.
+The components follow a use-at-will design: All features are completely optional.

 Please refer to the documentation of the classes for more details.